GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/energy/04-core-pillars.md

 ### <a id="innovation--technology"></a>D. Innovation & Technology

-The final pillar focuses on accelerating the development, demonstration, and deployment of technologies and innovations needed to achieve climate and energy goals.
+The final pillar focuses on accelerating the development, demonstration, and deployment of technologies and innovations needed to achieve climate and energy goals while navigating the inherent uncertainties in technological trajectories.

-#### Priority Innovation Areas
+## Strategic Technology Priorities

-The framework identifies key innovation priorities:
+The framework identifies key innovation priorities based on transformative potential and implementation gaps:

 - **Hard-to-Abate Sectors**: Technologies to address emissions from industrial processes, long-distance transportation, and agriculture where current solutions are limited.